Colorado Mesa University: Colorado Mesa University (2011–Present)

 In 2011, Mesa State College officially attained university status and its name was changed to Colorado Mesa University.
-During the name change process, strong contenders for the school's new moniker were "Mesa State University" and "Grand Mesa University", but the college's then-executive director of marketing and recruitment Rick Taggart felt that the new name should include "Colorado".
-An effort was also made to rename North Avenue, the principal street on which the university is located and a major street in Grand Junction, to "University Boulevard"; this effort was ultimately unsuccessful.
+During the name change process, strong contenders for the school's new moniker were "Mesa State University" and "Grand Mesa University", but the college's then-Executive Director of Marketing and Recruitment Rick Taggart felt that the new name should include "Colorado".
+An effort was also made to rename North Avenue–the principal street on which the university is located and a major street in Grand Junction–to "University Boulevard"; this effort was ultimately unsuccessful.

-Colorado Mesa University was officially established as a university under Colorado state law in 2012, with its role and mission to be a regional education provider of bachelor's and master's degrees, as well as associate's degrees and technical certificates.
+Colorado Mesa University was officially established as a university under Colorado state law in 2012, with its role and mission to be a regional education provider of bachelor's and master's degrees, as well as associate degrees and technical certificates.

 Campus

 Asteria Theatre

 Completed in 2024, the 860-seat Asteria Theatre serves as the newest venue for CMU's performing arts departments, as well as a venue for public speakers, debates, and other notable events.
 The theatre features the largest stage in western Colorado, and was built with help from a $39 million grant from the Colorado General Assembly, the largest state grant ever received by CMU.
 The theatre has played host to several notable speakers and performers, including astronomer Neil deGrasse Tyson, singer Kalani Pe'a, and Colorado Governor Jared Polis.